-The Wisdom of the NY Times Magazine's Special Issue on Race and Education
+The Wisdom Of The New York Times Magazine's Special Issue On Race And Education

-Which was the more tragic fact reported in the New York Times Magazine’s special issue on “the persistent legacy of racism in American education?”
-Is it worse, as Alice Yin reports, that “81.7% of black students in New York City attend segregated schools (less than 10% white)” or should we be more appalled by the increase in segregated Southern schools?
+Which was the more tragic fact reported in the New York Times Magazine’s special issue on “the persistent legacy of racism in American education”?
+Is it worse, as Alice Yin reports, that “81.7 percent of black students in New York City attend segregated schools (less than 10 percent white),” or should we be more appalled by the increase in segregated Southern schools?

-Largely because of geography, by 1972 Southern schools were the most integrated in the nation.
-In 1988, 43.5% of black students enrolled in majority-white Southern schools.
-By 2011, “enrollment of black students in majority-white Southern schools declined to 23.2%.”
+Largely because of geography, by 1972, Southern schools were the most integrated in the nation.
+In 1988, 43.5 percent of black students enrolled in majority-white Southern schools.
+By 2011, “enrollment of black students in majority-white Southern schools declined to 23.2 percent.”

 What are the reasons for the rise of resegregation?

 Nikole Hannah-Jones’ “The Resegregation of Jefferson County” makes the case that the “fight for civil rights over so many decades” reveals “the way that racism does not so much go away but adapts to the times.”
-The decades of Southern resistance to Brown v Topeka was obscene.
-But now, why would the 88% white town of Gardendale, Alabama fight so hard to reject its black students, which are 25% of the school population?
+The decades of Southern resistance to Brown v.
+Topeka was obscene.
+But now, why would the 88 percent white town of Gardendale, Alabama fight so hard to reject its black students, which are 25 percent of the school population?

 Hannah-Jones, as well as Mosi Secret’s report on segregation, can only be explained in terms of racism.
 However, the Times Magazine’s Mark Binelli makes us ask whether today’s resegregation is also driven by the unrestrained efforts to maximize profits on the backs of children, or whether it’s also due to the ideology of school choice.